 “Students who would like to join our steering committee can express their interest by sending an email,” Albright said.

-Ferris will also support the National Study of Learning, Voting and Engagement, a program of the Jonathan M. Tisch College of Civic Life at Tufts University, and share the student voting participation rates from its NSLVE report with the ALL IN Challenge, in order to be considered for recognition, nationally, and among its peers.
+Ferris will also support the Jonathan M. Tisch College of Civic Life, a program of the Jonathan M. Tisch College of Civic Life at Tufts University, and share the student voting participation rates from its NSLVE report with the ALL IN Challenge, in order to be considered for recognition, nationally, and among its peers.
 The first awards presentation will take place in Washington, DC, in fall 2017 and biennially thereafter.

-The ALL IN Campus Democracy Challenge benefits from the support and insight of a seven-member advisory board and works in partnership with organizations such as Campus Compact, American Democracy Project, NASPA – Student Affairs Professionals in Higher Education, Rock the Vote and others to advance the shared goal of informed and increased participation in the electoral life of our nation.
-A full listing of partner organizations has also been provided.
+The ALL IN Campus Democracy Challenge benefits from the support and insight of an All In Campus Democracy Challenge Team and works in partnership with organizations such as Campus Compact, American Democracy Project, NASPA – Student Affairs Professionals in Higher Education, Rock the Vote and others to advance the shared goal of informed and increased participation in the electoral life of our nation.